 Study Abroad Program Overview

-The University of Tasmania’s interdisciplinary Sustainability and Wilderness Studies program welcomes high-performing students with a passion for sustainability issues and a focus on putting theory into practice.
+The University of Tasmania’s interdisciplinary Sustainability and Wilderness Studies program on the Hobart campus welcomes students with a passion for sustainability issues with a focus on putting theory into practice.
 Spend a semester immersed in issues most pertinent to the Australian island state of Tasmania, home of the Australian environmental movement and the world’s very first Green party.
 In addition to themed coursework and opportunities to explore a variety of wilderness areas, you will also learn about how your new expertise and experience can help your career after graduation.

 • communication skills;